oliveiracle/the-life-of-jesus-cli/README.md

 ### Testing Strategy

 Manual testing was performed systematically across all features and edge cases.
-No automated testing framework was used as this is a simple CLI application.
+No automated testing framework was used as this is a simple CLI application appropriate for the assessment scope.

 ### Test Cases